Sustainability, Community and Social Impact

 Since 2012, our incredible team have raised almost £100,000 for our chosen charities by participating in all sorts of things from physical challenges and sky dives to quiz nights, golf days, race nights to dress down days and arts and crafts.

-Previous charities of the year include, Porchlight, Slide Away, Echo, The Stroke Association, Mid-Kent MIND, South East Dog Rescue and Chalkdown Riding for the Disabled Association.
-Our Charity of the Year until 1 April 2026 is Alzheimer’s Research UK.
+Previous charities of the year include, Porchlight, Slide Away, Echo, The Stroke Association, Mid-Kent MIND, South East Dog Rescue, Chalkdown Riding for the Disabled Association and Alzheimer’s Research UK.
+Our charity of the year until April 2027 is Porchlight

 If you would like to apply to be our next Charity of the Year, a form will be available for completion towards the end of the year.
 Please note our charity year is 1 April – 31 March as opposed to the calendar year.